symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

     :class: with-shadow
     :target: /_images/retrieving-optin-xym-0.png

 - First off, XEM holders wishing to participate in the Opt-in process had to **enroll** using any of the NEM Wallets.
-For example, using the Desktop **NEM Nano Wallet**.
+For example, using the Desktop `NEM Wallet <https://nemplatform.com/wallets/#desktop>`__.

 .. image:: /resources/images/screenshots/retrieving-optin-xym-1.png
     :align: right